alexanderosmith/alexanderosmith-1.0/_posts/2018-01-18-AboutAlexander.md

 # Teaching

-In the past, Alexander has been a teaching assistant, tutor, and Supplemental Instructor for various economics including Principles of Microeconomics and Macroeconomics, International Economics, Intermediate Microeconomics, and Macroeconomic Policy.
+In the past, Alexander has been a teaching assistant, tutor, and Supplemental Instructor for various economics courses including Principles of Microeconomics and Macroeconomics, International Economics, Intermediate Microeconomics, and Macroeconomic Policy.

 # Personal Life